FY 2016 Report on Conferences Sponsored by HHS Staff Divisions

 About the Department:

 As the principal Department responsible for protecting the public health and providing essential human services to the American people, effective outreach to our partners, grantees and to the general public is central to the mission of the Department of Health and Human Services (HHS).
 Our success is contingent on our ability to collaborate with the tens of thousands of health care and human services providers, scientific researchers, clinicians, advocates, and other key non-government partners across the country and internationally.
-Our support and attendance at scientific conferences and other related meetings is critical for the work of our researchers to leverage and advance the biomedical and scientific mission of their respective agencies.
+Our research catalyzes innovative breakthroughs that are shared at scientific conferences and other related meetings and, again, serves to accelerate collaboration that is critical for the work of our researchers to leverage and advance the biomedical and scientific mission of their respective agencies.

 About the Report/Summary Background